-Jim Wragg is a Senior Principal Hydrogeologist based in Delph with more than 20 years of experience focused on the detailed investigation, assessment and remediation of contaminated soil and groundwater, working primarily with site owners from the industrial sector.
-Jim has direct, recent experience in corrective action program design and implementation, including regulatory negotiation, which places him among the leading consultants in this field in the UK.
+Jim Wragg is a Senior Principal Hydrogeologist based in the United Kingdom with more than 30 years of experience focused on the detailed investigation, assessment and remediation of contaminated soil and groundwater, working primarily with site owners across a wide spectrum of industrial sectors.

+In addition to working with clients seeking to manage their site legacy liabilities, Jim frequently assists clients in understanding environmental liabilities in the context of environmental due diligence assessments during property transfers.
+These have included numerous large industrial sites and property portfolios.
 In addition to working with sites in transition to new uses, he has served as project director for Pollution Prevention and Control (PPC) baseline assessments of soil and groundwater contamination and designed Site Protection and Monitoring Programs (SPMPs) for a variety of active facilities including those in ferrous metal manufacturing, chemical manufacturing, food production, and electric power generation (fossil fuel and nuclear).